· knowledge base

 - Self-regulating reboots (automating reboots does not fix any hardware, software, or configuration problem).

-- Support for USB sticks and HDDs (non-SSD are slow during bootup and may cause iowait bottlenecks).
+- Support for USB sticks and HDDs (non-SSD disks are slow during bootup and may cause iowait bottlenecks).

 - At least 16gb SSD.